Ericode99/lab03/README.md

 #### Documentation

 - The debugger gets modified to recognize commands based on any number of distinct leading characters.
-For example, any of 'm', 'me', 'mem', and so on triggers 'do_memory'.
+For example, any of `m`, `me`, `mem`, and so on triggers `do_memory`.

 #### Decisions Taken

-- To achieve the above, 'vm_extend.py' was modified by adding 'call_method' which is called in the different cases in 'interact'.
+- To achieve the above, `vm_extend.py` was modified by adding `call_method` which is called in the different cases in `interact`.
-  It iterates over the functions of the class and if a the command entered by the user is a prefix of a valid function after the '_do_' prefix the given function is called.
+  It iterates over the functions of the class and if the command entered by the user is a prefix of a valid function after the `_do_` prefix the given function is called.

 #### Execution

-- To test the newly added functionality run the program in the dictionary 'debugger' with the command 'python3 vm_break.py count_up.mx' and enter any valid command with any numbers of distinct leading characters.
-For example: 'mem 1 3' to show the memory range from index 1 to 3.
+- To test the newly added functionality run the program in the dictionary `debugger` with the command `python3 vm_break.py count_up.mx` and enter any valid command with any numbers of distinct leading characters.
+For example: `mem 1 3` to show the memory range from index 1 to 3.

 ### 4.4 Watchpoints